rubillos/RV-Bridge/README.md

     * Rename `config-sample.h` to `config.h`.
     * Enter Wifi SSID and password for your RV network.
     * Include a definition file for your RV devices (see `Miramar_2020_3202.h` for an example).
-        * Each light will have an output number, a name, and a flag specifying if it can be dimmed.
+        * Each light will have an output number, a flag specifying if it can be dimmed, and a name.
-        * Each fan has three output numbers, one for the fan power, and one each for the up and down outputs, which are optional, -1 if not present.
+        * Each fan has three output numbers, one for the fan power, and one each for the up and down outputs, which are optional (-1 if not present), and a name.
-        * Each thermostat has a number, typically 0 based, and output numbers for the A/C compressor, low fan, high fan, and a furnace output, which is optional, -1 if not present.
+        * Each thermostat has an ID number, typically 0 based, and output numbers for the A/C compressor, low fan, high fan, and a furnace output, which is optional (-1 if not present), and a name.
         * See "Finding Output Numbers" below for details on output numbers.
 - Flashing
     * If you are using an ESP32 with a USB-C connector and flashing from a Mac, you may need to connect it via a USB hub due to some timing weirdness around resetting the ESP32 into boot mode.
 I use a USB-C to 4 port USB-A hub with a USB-A to USB-C cable.